 A quantitative literacy course with a statistical theme.
 Includes descriptive statistics, sampling, and inferential methods.
 Emphasizes problem solving and critical thinking.

 Includes summarizing data, measures of central location, measures of variation, probability, mathematical expectation, probability distributions, sampling and sampling distributions, estimation, hypothesis testing, analysis of variance, regression analysis, and correlation.
-Lab access fee of $30 applies.
+Canvas Course Mats of $66/Wiley applies.

 Familiarizes students with the SAS statistical software package.
 Teaches how to organize, input data, and be able to use reference books to figure out the appropriate way to run the analysis needed using SAS.

 Introduces mathematical statistics for scientists and engineers.
 Includes counting techniques, random variables, expected values, joint and marginal distributions, point estimation, hypothesis testing, analysis of variance, and regression.

 Provides students in non-mathematical disciplines the ability to answer typical research questions for their senior projects or graduate-level research.
 Includes linear regression, transformations, variable selection techniques, logistic regression, indicator variables, multicollinearity, and ARIMA time series.
 Satisfies the VEE statistics requirement for the Society of Actuaries.
 Introduces standard software as a tool for statistical analysis.

 Introduces the design and analysis of randomized comparative experiments.
 Includes single factor ANOVAs, randomized block designs, latin squares, factorial designs, and nested and split plot designs.
 Covers mixed models including random effects and computation of expected mean squares to form appropriate F-ratios.
 Uses SAS statistical program software to perform statistical analysis.